-- Improper latching: It is very important for the mother to keep in mind the proper latching technique and position.
-The babies tend to try different feeding positions as they grow older.
+It is very important for the mother to remember and follow the proper latching technique and position.
+Babies tend to try different feeding positions as they grow older.
 This may result in improper feeding position and thus lead to nipple soreness.

-- Irritation around the nipple: Sometimes, the mothers may feel irritation around their nipples.
+Sometimes, mothers may feel irritation around their nipples.
 This is commonly seen in mothers who have teething babies.
 The excess production of saliva and enzymes during this time may irritate the nipples.

-- Blockage in the nipple: Conditions such as plugged milk ducts and mastitis may also cause sore nipples.
-This condition is usually seen in one nipple, but may occur in both nipples too.
+Conditions such as plugged milk ducts and mastitis may also cause sore nipples.
+This condition is usually seen in one nipple but may occur in both nipples, too.

-- Any kind of hormonal changes: You may experience sore nipples before your period or around the time of ovulation too.
+You may experience sore nipples before your period or around the time of ovulation, too.
 You may also experience nipple soreness if you are pregnant again.

-Sore nipples are a painful condition for the mother; however, this condition does not affect the baby or the breast milk.
+Sore nipples, if not treated in time, can be painful for the mother; however, the condition does not affect the baby or the breast milk.
 Even when you have sore nipples that are cracked or bleeding, you may still feed your baby.
-Sometimes, your baby’s stool may even show streaks of blood which may have resulted from swallowing some drops of blood while feeding from the bleeding nipple.
-You may get in touch with your doctor if you have any concern on feeding your baby with sore nipples.
+You may get in touch with your doctor if you have any concern about feeding your baby with sore nipples.
 If your condition does not get better and you keep experiencing nipple soreness, it is recommended to seek expert medical help.

 If you notice any symptoms of nipple soreness, it is recommended to get in touch with your doctor for the correct treatment.
-However, the following remedies may also be helpful in treating nipple soreness:
+However, the following remedies may also be helpful in treating sore nipples:

 - After feeding your baby, wash your nipples and dry them.
 Squeeze some of your breast milk and apply on the sore nipples.